-- Functional resume format;
+- Functional skills-based resume format;

-- Hybrid (or Combination) resume format;
+- Combination (or Hybrid) resume format.

-- Use a one-page template resume length if you’ve got less than 10 years of experience; otherwise, opt for a two-page resume;
+- Match the length of your HR Business Partner resume with your years of experience – choose a one-page template if you’ve got less than 10 years of experience; otherwise, opt for a two-page resume;

-Other sections to include in your resume
+Your HR business partner resume: Other sections to include

 - Choose a resume layout that sends the right message across and fits your current career situation;